Intimate Partner Violence/Domestic Violence

-I have specialized experience and training in LGBT+ intimate partner violence, including with both aggressors and survivors, and have done this work for years.
+I have specialized experience and training in LGBTQ+ intimate partner violence, including with both aggressors and survivors, and have done this work for years.
 It is an area of expertise for me.
 I don't judge, and welcome anyone who is interested in learning how to maintain safety in their relationship.
 IPV doesn't only affect women, or those in heterosexual relationships.

 If you think you might need help in this area, please contact me for a free consultation at (562) 704-4736, or send me a message here.
 There are effective ways to address this issue, that can keep each of you safe.

 The LGBTQ Center Long Beach Domestic Violence Services

 The Los Angeles LGBT Center Domestic Violence Legal Advocacy Project